-The dialog that opens lets you create, edit, duplicate, delete, and run experiment setups.
-Experiments are listed by name and how by model runs the experiment will consist of.
+The dialog that opens lets you create, edit, duplicate, delete, import, export, and run experiment setups.
+Experiments are listed by name and total number of model runs.

-Experiment setups are considered part of a NetLogo model and are saved as part of the model.
+Experiment setups are considered part of a NetLogo model and are saved as part of the model, but can be also be exported as individual files.
+See Importing and exporting (Since 6.4).